QuentinRa/blog.quentinra.dev/info/ocaml/interm/assets.md

 [Go back](..)

-You can use assert function to test your code.
+You can use the assert function to test your code.
-Assert is taking a boolean and raise AssertFailure exception is the boolean is false.
+Assert is taking a boolean and raise the AssertFailure exception if the boolean is false.

 ```
 assert(false)